bellflowerlactation/bellflower/index.md

 I do not push any specific feeding agenda and will work with you every step of the way to create a realistic and empowering feeding plan for your family.
 I strongly believe that our feeding journey is not a reflection of our success as parents or a measure of the love we have for our babies.

 No matter how your family looks, where you live, what you believe or where you come from, it is my honor to work with you.
-I see the families I work with as partners in care, and I am honored and blessed to work with you at this amazing time in your family's life.
+I see the families I work with as partners in care, and I am honored and blessed to work with you at this amazing time in your family’s life.

 * [Read more about me](/about)
 * [Learn about my services](/services)